Security firms say suspicious object on oil tanker off Iraq

 The two firms, Ambrey Intelligence and Dryad Global, say investigations are ongoing.

-The United Kingdom Marine Trade Operations, an organization under Britain’s royal navy, said on its website that it is “aware of an ongoing situation” there, without elaborating.

-A UKMTO alert sent privately to shippers later seen by The Associated Press said that an “unknown object” had been attached to a ship’s hull in the vicinity of Iraq’s Khor Al-Zubair Port, without providing further information.
+The United Kingdom Marine Trade Operations, an organization under Britain’s royal navy, said on its website that an “unknown object” had been attached to a ship’s hull in the vicinity of Iraq’s Khor Al-Zubair Port, without providing further information.

 The U.S. Navy’s 5th Fleet, which patrols the Mideast, did not immediately respond to a request for comment.
 Iraqi officials could not be immediately reached.